OperationSpark/the-command-line/README.md

 Finally, we use the <a href="http://en.wikipedia.org/wiki/Sed" target="_blank">`sed` utility</a>, used for manipulating character streams.
 Our usage looks like this: `sed s/Dad/Mom/g`.
 Here, we use the _substitute_ command of the `sed` utility (which is what the `s` before the first `/` character signifies), which looks for the character sequence (or regular expression) after the first delimiter (`/`), which in this case is `Dad`, and replaces a match with the character sequece _after_ the next delimiter, which is `Mom`.
 Important to note in our usage, we're also applying the subsitution globally to the stream of characters (denoted by the trailing `g` modifier).
 If we didn't apply the global modifier, `sed` would only replace the _first_ match, then exit.

+That's a lot of commands and we only scrathed the surface!

+You should also check out:

+`cp path/to/file path/to/new/location/(optionally-renamed-file.txt)`
+`mv path/to/file path/to/new/location/(optionally-renamed-file.txt)

+Play around with them and Google for more information!